UpdraftFund/.github/profile/README.md

 Fixed supply of 100B UPD.

-90B UPD[^2] will go into liquidity pools on ten networks so anyone can buy UPD.
+90B UPD[^2] will go into liquidity pools so anyone can buy UPD.
 The LP tokens will be burned to provide permanent liquidity.

+First, 30B UPD will be put in a liquidity pool on Arbitrum; then a vote will be held by UPD holders to determine the networks and sizes of the remaining liquidity pools.

+UPD holders will also vote on which stable coins should be paired with UPD and given priority in Updraft.
+Founders are excluded from UPD-holder voting.

 ### Founding Team